Events at Church

 In May, a string quartet come to our grounds to play for our congregation.
 This is an annual event.
 It was a wonderful evening of food, music and good company.
 Thank you to everyone who volunteered to organize the event.
-The next one will take place in November – details to be announced shortly.

-Last year we held a Kids Activity Day, which featured a puppet show written by Kyriacos Papasavva and music composed and performed by Keir Crawley, a Fellow of Trinity College.
-Additional events followed after the show and we would like to specially thank our mothers and fathers of our Sunday School who volunteered to organise much of the afternoons events.
+Kids Activity Days have featured a puppet show, written by Kyriacos Papasavva and music composed and performed by Keir Crawley, a Fellow of Trinity College.
+Face painting, popcorn making, cake baking bonanza!
+We would like to specially thank our mothers and fathers of our Sunday School who regularly volunteered to help organise much of the afternoons events.
 Details & pictures on our Facebook Group.

-Members from our church made contact with ‘The St Barnabas Orthodox Mission’ in Kenya recently, and have been able to provide a small number of Orthodox books so to contribute to a community library in South Kinangop.
+Members from our church made contact with ‘The St Barnabas Orthodox Mission’ in Kenya and have been able to provide a small number of Orthodox books so to contribute to a community library in South Kinangop.
 A place which does not have easy access to Orthodox spiritual books.
-The Orthodox Church has been in Kenya since the 1930s, and has around 300,000 souls; all Orthodox Christians share a special faith, and love of Christ – our Lord.
+The Orthodox Church has been in Kenya since the 1930s; all Orthodox Christians share a special faith, and love of Christ – our Lord.
 Thus, it is fitting that we support our brothers/sisters in all places.

 Many events have already taken place so far this year, and more are still to come.
 To get involved, please visit: Homepage, Facebook, or simply keep your ears and eyes open in church for our details of our next BBQ, Youth Council Meeting, Soup Run, Trips and other upcoming events which include: